2021–22 Southwestern Athletic Conference women's basketball season: Midseason watchlists

 Below is a table of notable midseason watch lists.

 Final watchlists

 Below is a table of notable year end watch lists.

 Regular season

-In 30 December of 2021 Southwestern Athletic Conference update their COVID-19 protocol.
+On 30 December 2021 Southwestern Athletic Conference update their COVID-19 protocol.
 If a team is unable to play due to COVID-19 related issues the match will be counted as a forfeit for the purpose of the conference standings resulting in a loss for the team that caused the cancellation and a win for the opposing team.
 As per NCAA policy, a COVID-19 related forfeit not change a team's official won-lost record, nor will it impact statistics or coaching records.
 It will only count for the purpose of the conference standings.

 Records against other conferences

 2021–22 records against non-conference foes as of (December 30, 2021):